-One (1) at each institution and by Appointing Authority in each region, one (1) Regional Business Services in each region, one (1) at each DSHS Behavioral health & Treatment Center - Maple Lane Campus Unit and DSHS Behavioral Health & Treatment Center - SteilacoomCompetency Restoration Program facility (Maple Lane and fort Steilacoom), one (1) at each behavioral health civil center (Maple Lane and Brockmann Campus), one (1) Consolidated Business Services (CBS), and one (1) Maintenance and Operations Division (MOD).
+One (1) at each institution and by Appointing Authority in each region, one (1) Regional Business Services in each region, one (1) at each Competency Restoration Program facility (Maple Lane and fort Steilacoom), one (1) at each behavioral health civil center (Maple Lane and Brockmann Campus), one (1) Consolidated Business Services (CBS), and one (1) Maintenance and Operations Division (MOD).
 For MOD and CBS only, if requested by the Union, up to three (3) additional employee representatives will be allowed to attend local level UMCC meetings.

-- 7. Department of Transportation In each region and one (1) for headquarters. - 8.
-Department of Veterans Affairs One (1) at each institution. - 9.
-Employment Security Department One (1) in each of the following divisions:
+7. Department of Transportation In each region and one (1) for headquarters.

-- a.
+- 8. Department of Veterans Affairs One (1) at each institution. - 9.
+Employment Security Department One (1) in each of the following divisions: - a.
 Executive Programs

 - b.
 Finance & Administrative Services

 - c.
 Employment Connections

 - d.
 Human Resources

 - e.
 Information Technology Services

 - f.
 Paid Family and Medical Leave

 - g.
 Policy, Data, Performance and Integrity

 - h.
 Unemployment Insurance Customer Support